 - Mary Ellen Copeland Center: www.mentalhealthrecovery.com/ - Offering information and training in Wellness Recovery Action Planning (WRAP)

-- National Association of Peer Specialists: www.naops.org/ - Private, non-profit dedicate to peer support in mental health systems
+- International Association of Peer Supporters: www.naops.org/ - Private, non-profit dedicate to peer support in mental health systems

 - The Transformation Center: www.transformation-center.org - Operating the Certified Peer Specialist (CPS) training program in Massachusetts

 The organizaztions listed below are run by people who have 'been there' and with the intent of supporting others who are struggling and/or changing the world.
 They offer a variety of resources, supports and information.
 The list includes a mix of national or international organizations and regionally based groups that are within range of Western Massachusetts.

 - Advocacy Unlimited: www.mindlink.org - Dedicated to advocacy, human rights and peer-to-peer support